-The White House and Republican leaders are speaking out in response to a new book, by former U.S. secretary of defense Robert Gates, that provides unflattering insights on the president, vice president and former secretary of state Hillary Clinton.
+The White House and Republican leaders are speaking out in response to a new book by former U.S. secretary of defense Robert Gates, which provides unflattering insights on the president, vice president and former secretary of state Hillary Clinton.

 In "Duty: Memoirs of a Secretary at War," Gates describes the president as skeptical of his administration's "surge" strategy in Afghanistan.

 White House spokesman Jay Carney responded Wednesday by saying Gates was an important part of a robust team whose opinions were needed to implement a "far improved policy in Afghanistan."

 "When you pick a team of rivals, you do so, in part, because you expect competing points of view and competing opinions," he said.
 "And that's very much what the president expects in foreign policy and domestic policy and that's what he gets.
 And he's grateful for it."

 In excerpts from the book, Gates criticizes the president for having a White House that was, in Gates's words, "the most centralizing and controlling in national security as any I have seen since Richard Nixon."

 Gates also describes Obama as "a man of personal integrity" who nonetheless was skeptical of his own administration's "surge" strategy in Afghanistan and openly distrustful of the military leadership.